Carnegie Mellon University

 CMU Off-Campus Housing

 CMU's Off-Campus Housing website allows anyone with an @andrew.cmu.edu email address to browse listings.
 Many students have great success with finding housing from the companies and landlords on the Off-Campus Housing site.
-Please be aware that Carnegie Mellon does not visit or inspect any of the properties listed on the site.
+Please read the disclaimer above and be aware that Carnegie Mellon does not visit or inspect any of the properties listed on the site.

 As you prepare for your move to Pittsburgh, make sure to resolve or accommodate any existing obligations and anticipate new ones.
 You may find using a checklist helpful.